microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 ## <a href="#whatIsNew" name="whatIsNew" class="anchor"> What's new in 3.17 </a>

 All new 3.17 features are tagged with a corresponding since version 3.17 text or in JSDoc using `@since 3.17.0` annotation.
-Major new feature are:
+Major new feature are: type hierarchy, inline values, inlay hints and notebook document support.

-- None so far.

 A detailed list of the changes can be found in the [change log](#version_3_17_0)